 4. Check if Googlebot is crawling your site correctly with tools such as Fetch

 Download & Install.
 A native app requires users to search for it in the App Store, click “Install”, then wait for it to finish and grant permissions before being able to actually use it.
 Sometimes, users will have to update the app to continue using it.
 If for some reason they decide to uninstall it, it’s likely that they will never come back.
-And the sad truth is an average mobile user installs zero app a month.
+And the sad truth is an average mobile user installs zero apps a month.

-On the other hand, PWA requires no download or installation: all you need is just add the website to your home screen with one click.
+On the other hand, PWA requires no download or installation: all you need is just to add the website to your home screen with one click.
 The PWA will show up on the home screen, in your app directory, push notifications, and integrate into system settings.
 You don’t have to frequently update the app, as it always displays the latest version upon launching.
 Plus, it doesn’t consume as much space as a native app.

 Functions.
 It’s no doubt that native apps are richer in functions.
 While PWA technology is slowly catching up with native apps, there are still limits, including: